What is Melbourne Airport Rail?

 Who will build it?

-Details of project staging and possible delivery packages are still being worked through.
+Further work is continuing to refine the exact scope and timing involved in each of the remaining packages of work.
 Rail Projects Victoria will run a robust and thorough tender process prior to awarding any delivery contracts for the project.

 How often will airport services run?

-Melbourne Airport Rail services will run every 10 minutes, which equates to six services per hour with seamless travel to the heart of Melbourne’s CBD in under 30 minutes.
+Melbourne Airport Rail services will run every 10 minutes, which equates to six services per hour with seamless travel to the heart of Melbourne’s CBD in around 30 minutes.